Yarn Types : What Type of Yarn Suits Your Needs

 Drawbacks of Using Silk Yarn

-- Can’t be used on smaller needles without splitting the yarn and creating holes through itThis is especially important for items that get a lot of wear, like sweaters made with acrylic yarn, because over time, the item will start to fall apart if the needle size or type isn’t changed.
+- Needles smaller than size 13 will split the yarn and create holes.
+This is especially important for items that get a lot of wear, like sweaters made with silk yarn, because over time the item will start to fall apart if the needle size isn’t appropriate.

-- Doesn’t have quite the same “hand” (feel) as other fibers such as cotton or linen, which some people prefer
+- Doesn’t have the same “hand” (feel) as other fibers such as cotton or linen, which some people prefer

 Silk Yarn Uses